derBlau/nvim-config/README.md

   The config is currently quite minimal, but it is functional enough that it could be used for working on projects with reasonable ease.

-  There is currently a problem with LSP completion suggestions.
-The LSPs effectively attach to buffers and are able to offer suggestions; however, they will not give suggestions regarding locally defined variables or functions.

 ## Available functionality